looker-open-source/sdk-codegen/README.md

 ```

 **Note:** If you're unable to download the API specification file because you're using an instance of Looker that is self-signed and errors are thrown, you can explicitly turn off SSL verification by putting `verify_ssl=false` in the `looker.ini` file configuration section.

-### Using the Legacy generator

-To generate a language currently not supported by Looker's SDK code generator with the OpenAPI generator:

-- configure the desired language in [`codeGenerators.ts`](packages/sdk-codegen/src/codeGenerators.ts).
-Currently, only Go and C# have legacy language generation configured, and we now have a prototype Look# SDK that can be used instead of the legacy C# generator.

-- the legacy generator defaults to using the API 4.0 specification.
-To use deprecated API 3.1, specify `api_version=3.1` in the `Looker` section of your `looker.ini`

-- use `yarn legacy` to call the OpenAPI generator.
-This will use the OpenAPI generator to output files to the `./api/*` path

 ### Additional scripts